Questions may be directed to Jennifer Johnson, PhD, Founding Chair at Jjohns@msu.edu.

 Join our growing team.
 Become a part of an energetic multidisciplinary team of public health faculty dedicated to academic excellence, research, and instruction that improves the health and well-being of the communities around them.

 Innovating public health.
-Located in Flint, Michigan, the College of Human Medicine Charles Stewart Mott Department of Public Health seeks to sustain the innovation and growth that began prior to the Flint water crisis.
+Located in Flint, Michigan, the College of Human Medicine Charles Stewart Mott Department of Public Health is the first academic department to adopt a co-created and co-governed public health model in which community members and university experts collaborate as equal partners.
+By integrating community partnership into the department's core structure, local input guides public health efforts, leading to more effective and sustainable solutions for the community.
 Flint has a long history of community activism and involvement.
 It is one of the birthplaces of community-based participatory research and includes national community pioneers and citizen scientists.

 Maximizing real-world impact.
 The community-partnered department is seeking exceptional mid‐to‐advanced career investigators with research focused on addressing the needs of underserved communities.